otammato/intrasonics_transmogrifier_assignment/README.md

 The solution involves:

  ### 1. The main script
-- regularly monitors and logs the processes and content of the Transmogrified/ folder to .txt files
+- monitors and logs the processes and content of the Transmogrified/ folder to .txt files
 - places the created log files at the same (for simplicity) Transmogrified/ folder
  ### 2. The script for launching the following cron tasks:
 - at regular intervals launches the main script